 Another great way to gain quality links is to get good press.

-Press releases and mentions are great for SEO because it creates a link back to the company – and is syndicated in hundreds of copies.
+Press releases and mentions are great for getting better SEO results because it creates a link back to the company – and is syndicated in hundreds of copies.

 Welcome to the technical side of SEO.